Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 ---

-This workshop will be held at the [27th IEEE International Conference on Intelligent Transportation Systems (ITSC)](https://ieee-itsc.org/2024/), on September 24 - 27, 2024
+This Event will be held at the CPSWeek 2025.
-Edmonton, Canada

 ## Topics
 The topics of interest of the workshop include, but are not limited to: